autumninthecloud/IM_w_fairness/README.md

 <details>

 Any definition of fairness – including in the context of machine learning – is deeply contextual and will depend on the issue at hand.
 There are many ways to define fairness, both conceptually and mathematically.
+One definition - from the [Oxford dictionary](https://www.oxfordlearnersdictionaries.com/definition/english/fair_1) - defines fairness as "treating everyone equally and according to the rules or law".

 These definitions can be mutually incompatible.
 Please see the [Fairness](https://github.com/autumninthecloud/IM_w_fairness/tree/main/Fairness) folder in this repo to learn more about fairness in machine learning generally.

  <p align=center>
 <img width=600 src="images/fairness_cartoon.png" />